Towards a Lean proof of Fermat’s Last Theorem

 All of the remaining chapters are experiments, and most of them are what I am currently calling “mini-projects”.
 A mini-project is a bottom-up project, typically at early graduate student level, with a concrete goal.
 The ultimate goal of many of these projects is to actually get some result into mathlib.
 We have had one success so far – the Frobenius mini-project is currently being PRed to mathlib by Thomas Browning.
 Currently most of my efforts are going into running mini-projects, with the two most active ones currently being the adeles mini-project and the quaternion algebra mini-project.
 These projects do not logically depend on each other for the most part, and one can pick and choose how one reads them.

-We finish with an appendix, which is again very sketchy, and comprises mostly of a big list of nontrivial theorems many of which we will be assuming without proof in the FLT project, or at least not prioritising until we have proved the modularity lifing theorem assuming them.
+There is also an appendix, which is again very sketchy, and comprises mostly of a big list of nontrivial theorems many of which we will be assuming without proof in the FLT project.